grafana/mimir/operations/mimir-mixin/docs/playbooks.md

     kubectl -n <namespace> delete pod ingester-XXX
     ```
   - Restarting an ingester typically reduces the memory allocated by mmap-ed files.
 After the restart, ingester may allocate this memory again over time, but it may give more time while working on a longer term solution
-- Check the `Cortex / Writes Resources` dashboard to see if the number of series per ingester is above the target (1.5M).
+- Check the `Mimir / Writes Resources` dashboard to see if the number of series per ingester is above the target (1.5M).
 If so:
   - Scale up ingesters
   - Memory is expected to be reclaimed at the next TSDB head compaction (occurring every 2h)